HappyKitek/eggclicker/README.md

-eggclicker AK bajojajo game

-simple eggclicker on java
+simple eggclicker

-to start run Main.java
+project is currently in work but you can test what I made